Adrianzatreanu/CLI_Tasks/README.md

 $ vagrant plugin install vagrant-vmck
 ```

-Instructions for nomad and consul will be added later.
+Instructions for the webserver, nomad and consul will be added later.

 # Usage